melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Additional Considered Data Sources

-The STAT considered the following studies as possible data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.
+The STAT considered the following data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.

 *NWFSC Triennial Survey*